Revelation Chapter 11

 We see here in this forty-two months that the holy city is trodden down; that the believers in Jesus “holy city” will go through 3-1/2 years of trials and tribulations.
 All through Revelation, the “holy city” is symbolic of the body of believers.

 The holy city is the earthly Jerusalem (Dan.
 9:24; Zech.
 13:8-9; 14:2).
-The forty and two months show that Jerusalem will be under Gentile control for three-and-a-half years, probably the first half of the seven-year Tribulation period (Dan.
-9:24-27), where the period of the Tribulation is seen as the Seventieth Week, or seven year period in God's postexilic program for Israel.
+The forty and two months show that Jerusalem will be under Gentile control for three-and-a-half years, probably the last half of the seven-year Tribulation period (Dan.
+9:24-27; see article “Tribulation”), where the period of the Tribulation is seen as the Seventieth Week, or seven year period in God’s postexilic program for Israel.

 Verses 3-4: God’s two witnesses” will “prophesy” or preach in Israel for 1260 “days” (three and a half years), based on prophetical years of (360 days each).
-Again, this will probably occur during the first half of the Tribulation period, while invading Gentile forces are in control of Jerusalem.
 The “sackcloth” symbolizes mourning, confessing and repentance.
 The “witnesses” will proclaim a message of judgment and the need for repentance.
 They bear similarities to John the Baptist, and will be the ultimate fulfillment of the promised return of Elijah (compare Mal.
 4:5-6: John 1:21).
 They are also identified as “the two olive trees and the two candlesticks”.
 These symbols relate to (Zechariah 4:2-6), where Zerubbabel and Joshua the priest are pictured as two olive trees furnishing oil for a lampstand (Israel).
 They provided help and power for Israel in a time of need.
 These two witnesses will be for Israel in the future what Zerubbabel and Joshua were in the past: the channels of God’s power and message to Israel during the Tribulation period.

 Revelation 11:3 “And I will give [power] unto my two witnesses, and they shall prophesy a thousand two hundred [and] threescore days, clothed in sackcloth.”